-Goal 9.
-Historic core of the City with a vibrant mix of regional retail, entertainment, commercial, and residential uses supported by a network of successful public open spaces and high-quality transit services.
+Goal 10.
+The historic core of the City with a vibrant mix of regional retail, entertainment, commercial, and residential uses supported by a network of successful public open spaces and high-quality transit services.

-- 9.a.
+- 10.a.
 Activity Center.
-Strengthen Old Pasadena as a mixed-use activity center that encourages a range of retail, entertainment, services, employment, and residential uses within a walkable setting. - 9.b.
+Strengthen Old Pasadena as a mixed-use activity center that encourages a range of retail, entertainment, services, employment, and residential uses within a walkable setting. - 10.b.
 Commercial Character.
-Maintain commercial uses on the ground floor to support existing historic, commercial character and services. - 9.c.
+Maintain commercial uses on the ground floor to support existing urban commercial character and services. - 10.c.
 Old Pasadena Historic District.
-Align development and design standards with the historic context of the National Register Historic District and protect culturally and historically significant resources. - 9.d.
+Align development and design standards with the historic context of the National Register Historic District and protect culturally and historically significant resources. - 10.d.
 Historic Form.
-Maintain historic character and setbacks aligned with the Old Pasadena Historic District and require future development to be compatible with character and scale. - 9.e.
+Maintain historic character and setbacks aligned with the Old Pasadena Historic District and require future development to be compatible with character and scale. - 10.e.
 Alley Activation.
-Activate Old Pasadena alleys and paseos through design and programming interventions, such as lighting, amenities, public art, and special events, appropriate to the function each alley or paseo serves with respect to vehicular and pedestrian circulation. - 9.f.
+Activate Old Pasadena alleys and paseos through design and programming interventions, such as lighting, amenities, public art, and special events, appropriate to the function each alley or paseo serves with respect to vehicular and pedestrian circulation. - 10.f.
 Central Park.
-Enhance Central Park's prominence and historic role within the City through new development with high-quality frontages and facades, a consistent street wall, preservation of historic structures, and improved pedestrian access to the park. - 9.g.
+Enhance Central Park's prominence and historic role within the City through new development with high-quality frontages and façades, a consistent street wall, preservation of historic structures, and improved pedestrian access to the park. - 10.g.
 Pedestrian Improvements.
-Support implementation of the City's Pedestrian Plan along high priority corridors, which include Union Street, Colorado Boulevard, Arroyo Parkway, Raymond Avenue, and Fair Oaks Avenue within the Old Pasadena subarea.
+Support Complete Streets enhancements along high priority corridors, which include Union Street, Colorado Boulevard, Green Street, Arroyo Parkway, Raymond Avenue, and Fair Oaks Avenue, in alignment with the Old Pasadena Streetscapes and Alley Walkways Plan.